The Ontario Marginalization Index

 The Ontario Marginalization index allows you to explore how factors like residential instability and material deprivation are concentrated at local level and how this is affecting health outcomes.

-ON-Marg was created by researchers at the Centre for Research on Inner City Health.
+ON-Marg was created by researchers at the Centre for Urban Health Solutions at St. Michael's (C-UHS).

 Matheson et al. "Development of the Canadian Marginalization Index: a new tool for the study of inequality."
 Canadian Journal of Public Health, 2012;103(Suppl.
 2):S12-S16.